openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 #### Finding the Brightest Pixel in an Image

 Using what we know now, we can write a simple computer-vision program that locates the brightest pixel in an image.
-This elementary concept was used to great artistic effect by the artist collective, Graffiti Research Lab (GRL), in the openFrameworks application for their 2007 project *L.A.S.E.R Tag*.
+This elementary concept was used to great artistic effect by the artist collective, Graffiti Research Lab (GRL), in the openFrameworks application they built for their 2007 project [*L.A.S.E.R Tag*](http://www.graffitiresearchlab.com/blog/projects/laser-tag/).
 The concept of *L.A.S.E.R Tag* was to allow people to draw projected graffiti on a large building facade, using a laser pointer.
 The bright spot from the laser pointer was tracked by code similar to that shown below, and used as the basis for creating projected graphics.

 ![Laser Tag by GRL](images/laser_tag.jpg)